-IC is the cornerstone of modern medical and surgical care and is a fundamental legal and ethical principle.
+Informed consent(IC) is the cornerstone of modern medical and surgical care and is a fundamental legal and ethical principle.
 All patients have the right to be involved in decisions about their treatment and care and to make informed decisions if they can.
-Serious harm can result if patients are not listened to, or if they are not given the information they need and time and support to understand it(1).
-Although obtaining SIC is an important and essential skill that one must acquire early in medical training, many residents receive very little to no formal education on this subject(2-4).
+Serious harm can result if patients are not listened to, or if they are not given the information they need and time and support to understand it[1].
+Although obtaining SIC (surgical informed consent) is an important and essential skill that one must acquire early in medical training, many residents receive very little to no formal education on this subject[2-4].
 Most residents learn from observing co-residents or faculty.
 This requires nuances of SIC to be understood so that one can obtain SIC effectively with empathy.
-There are moral, ethical and legal repercussions with poor SIC and it is considered as an important factor in waning doctorpatient relationship and rising medico-legal suits.
+There are moral, ethical and legal repercussions with poor SIC and it is considered as an important factor in waning doctor-patient relationship and rising medico-legal suits.
 The current scenario of high demand of medical services and limited manpower in government hospitals creates high turbulence among young doctors and makes them amenable to errors.
-From last decade there has been an increase in medical negligence cases in India by 400%, a major bulk of which is the improperly taken Informed Consent (IC) (5,6).
+From last decade there has been an increase in medical negligence cases in India by 400%, a major bulk of which is the improperly taken IC [5,6].

 The current scenario in different parts of world reveals the deficit in training and consequently in practice of SIC.
-A study from New Zealand revealed a number of senior medical students disclosed observing or performing sensitive examinations on patients without the patients' knowledge or consent(7).
-Another study from USA stated that undergraduate medical students and postgraduate students who are new interns are not confident or competent in their ability to perform an appropriate informed consent discussion(8).
-Although vital, the content, training and the teaching methodologies for this important skill during UG training are inadequate.
+A study from New Zealand revealed a number of senior medical students disclosed observing or performing sensitive examinations on patients without the patients'

+knowledge or consent[7].
+Another study from USA stated that undergraduate medical students and postgraduate students who are new interns are not confident or competent in their ability to perform an appropriate informed consent discussion[8].
+Although vital, the content, training and the teaching methodologies for this important skill during undergraduate training are inadequate.
 There is hardly any attempt in teaching this vital skill effectively.
 This may result in otherwise well-trained medical professionals lacking this vital skill thus exposing them to professional and legal hassles.
 Lack of medicolegal literacy among the patients is the hiatus in the existing doctor-patient relationship, for which few theory lectures are not sufficient to bridge, early intervention in undergraduate years and continuous upskilling is the need.
+The process of obtaining SIC in India is different as compared to developed countries it requires a combination of factors involving patients' background, the value they assign to health and their beliefs about personal autonomy, determine their positions on the 'right to know'-'right not to know' spectrum[9].
+Consequently, all patients need to be assessed for their value systems and individualization of SIC process is needed.
+These characteristics are unique to Indian society and thereby this multifactorial analysis combined with effective communication of important facts to the patient requires training.
 Since no such study has been done in India, we thereby aim to do in-depth gap analysis in Knowledge, attitude and practice domain of seven consecutive educational and trainee years.